 FAQ

-This page was designed to enable you to find certain information quickly.
-Please send us your feedback: What is useful for you?
+We hope you found the information you wanted quickly.
+Please send us your feedback: What did you find useful?
 Do the answers provided serve your needs?
-Do you have additional information we should include?
+Do you have suggestions for additional information that we should include?
 We will try to update this FAQ page according to your needs.

 ... find information and material to print out and inform others?